About a week after admission: Set up your UCSD ITS account and read about computer accounts for students in the BISB program.

 - The site also has links to detailed instructions and deadlines for adding, dropping, waitlisting, changing grading options, etc.

 - Use the Enrollment and Registration Calendar to find when registration opens and various deadlines.
 Fall quarter registration usually opens in May, but some classes (particularly BMI courses with MED course numbers) may not be added to the registration system until late summer.
-Winter registration usually opens in November, and Spring registration in February.
+Winter registration usually opens in November, Spring registration in February, and Summer (not typical for this program) in April.

 - You may need to request authorization to enroll/waitlist in certain classes.